 As previously mentioned, the proposed freeway facility is expected to operate at free-flow conditions between Howard Avenue and the new plaza.
-The VISSIM analysis (year 2035) demonstrated that travel times to the new crossing from Highway 401 east of the Highway 3 interchange in both AM and PM peak hours would be in the 6 to 7-minute range.
-Travel times to the Ambassador Bridge (with the new crossing in place) are anticipated to be in the 10-minute range during both AM and PM peak hours.
-The Base Case (future no-build) microsimulation analysis (year 2035) showed travel times to the Ambassador Bridge in the 18-minute range during the AM peak hour, while inbound traffic (Canadabound) was found to take over 25 minutes to travel between the Ambassador Bridge and east of the Highway 401/Highway 3 interchange during the PM peak hour.
+The VISSIM analysis (year 2035) demonstrated that travel times to the new crossing from Highway 401 east of the Highway 3 interchange in both AM and

+PM peak hours would be in the eight minute range.
+Travel times to the Ambassador Bridge (with the new crossing in place) are anticipated to be in the 10 to 11-minute range during both AM and PM peak hours.
+The Base Case (future no-build) analysis (year 2035) showed travel times to the Ambassador Bridge in the 18-minute range during the AM peak hour, while inbound traffic (Canada-bound) was found to take over 25 minutes to travel between the Ambassador Bridge and east of the Highway 401/Highway 3 interchange during the PM peak hour.
 Exhibits 9.12 and 9.13 summarize a comparison of travel times between The Windsor-Essex Parkway and Base Case scenarios.

-EXHIBIT 9.12 - TRAVEL TIME COMPARISON: WESTBOUND/NORTHBOUND FROM EAST OF HIGHWAY 3/HIGHWAY 401 I/C TO THE NEW CROSSING AND THE AMBASSADOR BRIDGE
+EXHIBIT 9.12 - TRAVEL TIME COMPARISON: WESTBOUND/NORTHBOUND FROM EAST OF HIGHWAY 3/HIGHWAY 401 Interchange to the New Crossing and the Ambassador Bridge

-EXHIBIT 9.13 - TRAVEL TIME COMPARISON: EASTBOUND/SOUTHBOUND FROM THE NEW CROSSING AND THE AMBASSADOR BRIDGE TO EAST OF HIGHWAY 3/HIGHWAY 401 I/C
+EXHIBIT 9.13 - TRAVEL TIME COMPARISON: EASTBOUND/SOUTHBOUND FROM THE NEW CROSSING AND THE AMBASSADOR BRIDGE TO EAST OF HIGHWAY 3/HIGHWAY 401 INTERCHANGE